 Here are some common situations you that you may want to consider in your retirement planning conversations.

 - Supporting adult children - Seventeen percent of all parents with adult children, around 1.8 million Canadians, have provided financial support to adult children since the beginning the COVID-19 pandemic.* Supporting your children into adulthood could have serious impacts on your retirement strategy and needs to be included as part of your plan.

 - Contributing to grandchildren’s education - Spending time with grandchildren in retirement is a common goal.
 But if you’re looking to contribute to their education savings or to a particular activity for them, it could have an impact on your retirement strategy.
 Talk to your financial advisor about when and how to balance an education savings strategy with your retirement strategy.

 - Caring for elderly parents - Canadians with living parents say they worry about their parents and talk with them more often; seventeen percent of those living in retirement said they are relying more on their adult children since the pandemic started.
 Supporting a parent (or two) into their later years could come at a considerable cost, especially if they are living in a long-term care facility.
 If supporting a parent is important to you, talk to your advisor about how to best plan for this.

 - Aligning with your partner - You and your partner have travelled a long way together and probably plan on spending time together for many years to come.
 Depending on how each of you envision retirement, determine a strategy to meet all your goals.
 The sooner your goals are determined, the more time you have to plan.
-For tips on how to approach a discussion with your partner about your retirement visions, see Do you and your partner share the same vision for retirement?

 Talk to your financial advisor